 The law provides for both a general anti-abuse provision, as well as specific anti-abuse provisions targeting (i) the splitting of a securities account in multiple securities accounts held at the same intermediary and (ii) the conversion of taxable financial instruments, included in a securities account, into registered financial instruments.
-These anti-abuse provisions have a retroactive effect as from 30 October 2020.
+However, in its judgment of 27 October 2022, the Constitutional Court annulled the specific anti-abuse provisions as well as the retroactive effect up to 30 October 2020 of the general anti-abuse provision.
+As a result, only the general anti-abuse provision can still be validly applied and, moreover, only as of 26 February 2021.